Skip to content

 1. Delete the agent-scoped row.

-2. Lookup falls back to the role-scoped row.
+2. Lookup falls back to the company-scoped row.

 No code change.
 Just a precedence-driven swap.